c-argus/ExpensiveIrishHouses/README.md

 ## Features Left to Implement
 * Provide the user the possibility of keeping a Google spreadsheet with all the transactions saved in the app so it can be used for external purposes.
 * For *List Transactions*, there will be a new functionality of listing the transactions per month.
+* For *Add Transaction* there will be the possibility of adding more than one transaction without returning to the menu, to make it more practical for the user.
 * Another feature for the menu will be added to make it possible for the user to edit the transactions.

+## User Experience (UX)
+The design of the game was all thinking about make things simple for the user.
+With simple features and clear context to help them navigate through the app.

+### User stories
+#### User goals
+* The main goal is to provide to the users a money management solution in their every day lives.
+* It is easy to navigate, making it intuitive for the users, even the ones that are not tech experts.
+* It provides error messages if inserting the wrong data, e.g.: inserting words where should be numbers, typing the wrong selection letter or trying to access a list with no date in it.

+### Design
+* The design of the finance app is simple and straightforward.
+In the future the possibility of creating graphs based on the date that has been input will be added to make it more visual for the user.
+The instructions providade to the user make it easy to navigate and the errors messages helps it when needed.
+* For the code, it was used loop to iterate throughout the menu features.